share/sharedb/README.md

 Call this after you've either fetched or subscribed to the document.
 * `options.source` Argument passed to the `'op'` event locally.
 This is not sent to the server or other clients.
 Defaults to `true`.
 * `options.skipNoop` Should processing be skipped entirely, if `op` is a no-op.
 Defaults to `false`.
-* `options.undoable` Should it be possible to undo this operation, default=false.
+* `options.undoable` Should it be possible to undo this operation.
+Defaults to `false`.
-* `options.fixUpUndoStack` Determines how a non-undoable operation affects the undo stack.
-If `false` (default), the operation transforms the undo stack, otherwise it is inverted and composed into the last operation on the undo stack.
-* `options.fixUpRedoStack` Determines how a non-undoable operation affects the redo stack.
-If `false` (default), the operation transforms the redo stack, otherwise it is inverted and composed into the last operation on the redo stack.
+* `options.fixUp` If true, this operation is meant to fix the current invalid state of the snapshot.
+It also updates UndoManagers accordingly.
+This feature requires the OT type to implement `compose`.

 `doc.submitSnapshot(snapshot[, options][, function(err) {...}])`
 Diff the current and the provided snapshots to generate an operation, apply the operation to the document and send it to the server.
 `snapshot` structure depends on the document type.
 Call this after you've either fetched or subscribed to the document.
 * `options.source` Argument passed to the `'op'` event locally.
 This is not sent to the server or other clients.
 Defaults to `true`.
-* `options.skipNoop` Should processing be skipped entirely, if the generated operation is a no-op.
+* `options.skipNoop` Should processing be skipped entirely, if `op` is a no-op.
 Defaults to `false`.
-* `options.undoable` Should it be possible to undo this operation, default=false.
+* `options.undoable` Should it be possible to undo this operation.
+Defaults to `false`.
-* `options.fixUpUndoStack` Determines how a non-undoable operation affects the undo stack.
-If `false` (default), the operation transforms the undo stack, otherwise it is inverted and composed into the last operation on the undo stack.
-* `options.fixUpRedoStack` Determines how a non-undoable operation affects the redo stack.
-If `false` (default), the operation transforms the redo stack, otherwise it is inverted and composed into the last operation on the redo stack.
+* `options.fixUp` If true, this operation is meant to fix the current invalid state of the snapshot.
+It also updates UndoManagers accordingly.
+This feature requires the OT type to implement `compose`.
 * `options.diffHint` A hint passed into the `diff`/`diffX` functions defined by the document type.

 `doc.del([options][, function(err) {...}])`